Last Updated on September 16, 2022 by Maggie McKneely

 When looking at things to do in Cappadocia, you’ll notice that there’s a “red tour” and a “green tour.”
 These refer to different areas, the red focused around the Red Valley east of Goreme and the green farther out in western Cappadocia.
 If you only have one day, your tour should include sites from both the red and green itineraries.
 This full-day private guided tour hits the highlights from both and I definitely recommend it.

 Most activities are outdoors and very exposed (hence why the rain made me create a one-day In Cappadocia plan!).
-So be sure to pack your sunscreen in the summer and dress appropriately for the seasons.
+So be sure to pack your sunscreen in the summer and dress warmly for winter in Turkey.
+(And here are things to do in Cappadocia specifically for when the weather is bad).

 Where to Stay